World Food Day 2019 – Celebrating Inventors & Innovation

 - Philippede Girard, the inventors of tin cans patented the process of preserving food back in 1810.

-- Academic Research – 12% of the world’s food related patents are contributed by Academic Research Institutions.
-Institute of Agro Food Science, China and Korea Food Research Institute have been the top academic institutes filing patents in the past ten years.
+- Academic Research – Academic Research Institutions contributes 12% of the world’s food related patents.
+Institute of Agro Food Science, China and Korea Food Research Institute are the top academic institutes filing patents in last ten years.

-- Food Preservation – In the past ten years, 8% of food related innovations are focused on food preservation.
+- Food Preservation – There are 8% of food related innovations on food preservation for the past 10 years.
 Some of the recent innovations in food preservation are:

-- Sentinel Wrap – Scientists from McMaster University have invented a non-toxic food patch that is specially treated to preserve food for longer durations.
+- Sentinel Wrap – Scientists from McMaster University invented a non-toxic food patch.
+It is specially preserves food for longer durations.
 It uses a microarray with fluorescent DNA enzyme droplets.

-- Edipeel – Apeel Sciences, a California based startup developed an edible peel to be applied onto fruits and veggies that prevents dehydration and oxidation, thereby increasing their shelf life (without change in odor or taste).
+- Edipeel – Apeel Sciences, a California based startup developed an edible peel to be applied onto fruits and veggies.
+It prevents dehydration and oxidation, thereby increasing their shelf life (without change in odor or taste).

 Food of the Future

 AI in Food Processing is another technological innovation introduced by a Japanese food company.
-By using Google’s Tensor Flow machine learning, it automatically detects anomalies in diced potatoes (used in baby food hence subject to stricter safety standards).
-[Explore our Service: Invalidity Search]
+By using Google’s Tensor Flow machine learning.
+It automatically detects anomalies in diced potatoes (used in baby food hence subject to stricter safety standards).

-Forecast for the next 10 years also suggest an increase in personalized nutrition that will use genetic tests to tailor the eating habits of an individual.
+Also, the next 10 years suggest an increase in personalized nutrition using genetic tests to tailor eating habits of an individual.
 A few companies are already conducting DNA testing to offer nutrigenetic services.

 Hence, Food innovation plays a significant role in creating a better tomorrow.
 We are hopeful that food innovators around the world will push us towards a healthier and sustainable future.
 On World Food Day, we take this opportunity to acknowledge their efforts and commitment.